The Standing Liberty quarter was designed by Hermon A. MacNeil.

 Standing Liberty quarters not mentioned on this list are generally considered common and worth between $7 to around $100 if made after 1924.
 Those made from 1916 to 1924 are worth about $20 to about $150 in the grade range above.
 Some of these Standing Liberty quarters are worth a little more in uncirculated grades.

-How To Get Standing Liberty Quarters
+Where To Find Standing Liberty Quarters

 As you have probably come to know, Standing Liberty quarters are virtually non-existent in circulation.
 Sure, it is possible to find one, but if you do find one in pocket change or a bank role, luck will have been on your side!